 Consider clicking on the Refer A Friend link for Who Gives a Crap and give it a try.
 Honestly, I thank you in advance for making our family’s sustainable wiping experience more affordable.
 Likewise, I’m glad I can pass on a discount, about 20%, to you to get you started!

 If you’ve stumbled upon some amazing companies out there offering products that are healthy, conscientious of global impact and are actively philanthropic, I’d love to know.
 Share in the comments below!
-And now while you’re sitting on the loo considering your next toilet paper purchase, you may also want to plan your breakfast and support good gut health with a freshly squeezed juice or perhaps plan a hike with your family.This post may contain affiliate links.
-Click here to learn more about affiliate relationships.
+And now while you’re sitting on the loo considering your next toilet paper purchase, you may also want to plan your breakfast and support good gut health with a freshly squeezed juice or perhaps plan a hike with your family.This post may contain affiliate links, at no extra cost to you, which allows me to share products I authentically use, recommend, or support, by receiving a small commission.